- Mobile App Development Lifecycle 2021

-Mobile app development industry is going through a transformative phase.
+The mobile app development industry is going through a transformative phase.
 With the advancement in micro-processing technologies, you will be able to run mobile applications on multiple platforms.
 For example, apps built for mobiles will run seamlessly on desktops in the coming years.
 Moreover, mobile apps built with Flutter or React Native will work on Android Phones, iPhones, Macs, as well as PCs.
 But before we get more in-depth, let’s dig into the mobile app usage statistics to understand how users are spending their time using mobile phones, and what are the opportunities in building your own mobile application.

 Mobile App Development Lifecycle 2021